 Meditation holds many benefits, from easing stress to helping you decide what to do in life, and the area in which you meditate should be as conducive to the act as possible, including an altar.
 Your altar is the focal point of the room or area and should include traditional as well as personal attributes to complete the meditative experience.

-The altar aids you in building a rapport with yourself and the life-energy surrounding you in the meditative process, as well as serving as a functional port for the elementary necessities of your journeys, such as symbolic statues, beads, candles and incense.
+The altar aids you in building a rapport with yourself and the life-energy surrounding you in the meditative process, as well as serving as a functional port for the elementary necessities of your journeys, such as symbolic statues, gemstones or crystals, candles and incense.

 This sacred altar may be the point of focus during your meditation sessions, but it's also a personal place where you can find shelter from the outside world, nurturing yourself as needed.
 It's a way to connect yourself to higher places and states of mind, bridging the gap between them.

 By creating and designating your area of meditation and building an altar to it, you give it more purpose and greater priority.
 Essentially, giving your own well-being the attention and intense focus it deserves.

 Clearing a space specifically for your meditation altar is very important because you are opening the place for it to be, with purpose and intent.
 When you do this, you pose questions about what your altar is to become, such as what it will be comprised of, where it is and how you will view it.